 With a streaming device like Roku, you have to live in their world, their ecosystem, and run their apps.
 You don’t have much of a choice if the app you want isn’t available.

-Thankfully, Plex is available on most systems.
-But, if you want to run Kodi on your Roku, tough luck.
-Same goes for your Apple TV.
+Thankfully, Plex is available on most systems, but if you want to run Kodi on your Roku, tough luck.
+The same goes for your Apple TV.
 If you want to install it on your Fire TV, you’re going to have to jump through some hoops and sideload the app manually.

-Android TV boxes may have their drawbacks.
+Android smart TV boxes do have their drawbacks.
 They can be time-consuming to set up correctly, and they may need to be tweaked on a regular basis as new firmware comes out.

 FAQs About Android TV Boxes